The Things They Carried

 - Halfway across the field, Mitchell Sanders finds Kiowa's rucksack.
-When Bowker wants to tell Cross that they found it, Sanders says no. He blames Jimmy for deciding to camp in a latrine.
+When Bowker wants to tell Cross that they found it, Sanders says no. He blames Cross for deciding to camp in a latrine.
 Bowker points out that none of them knew the field was the village toilet until it was too late.

-- Jimmy has finished writing the letter to Kiowa's father (in his head, anyway).
+- Cross has finished writing the letter to Kiowa's father (in his head, anyway).
 He wishes he were playing golf.
 He wishes that he weren't the one in charge.
 He'd signed up to be an officer without really thinking about what it meant.

 - He blames himself.
 He should have paid attention to the old Vietnamese women who warned them away from the field in the first place.
 But he'd had orders to camp in the field, so he'd camped in the field.
 It was a mistake, and Kiowa had died.